mids-w203/reading/matrix_solution_for_ols.md

-# Reading: The Matrix Solution for OLS Regression
+# Foundations of Agnostic Statistics

 Please read section **4.1.3 Regression with Matrix Algebra** in *Foundations of Agnostic Statistics*.